|

 know.
 New

 twist on an old story.
 [You] made an interesting case.
-Good
+Always

 analysis of one of the game's more enduring "myths".
-Combined
+"Alexander's

 gave great information that I did not already know.
 Just